 The 'steel intensity' chart below illustrates this point perfectly.

-To meet the Government’s ambitions more than 200 million tonnes per annum (mtpa) capacity growth is required over the coming decades, which – with current technologies – would require import of significant quantities of high-quality reductant (coking coal) and other materials.
+To meet the Government’s ambitions, more than 200 million tonnes per annum (mtpa) capacity growth is required over the coming decades, which – with current technologies – would require the import of significant quantities of high-quality reductant (coking coal) and other materials.

 Through the application of ECT’s Coldry and Matmor technology, significant capital cost savings for capacity addition is possible.
 Further, significant savings on the importation of high-cost, overseas sourced coking coals could be avoided, supporting the growth momentum within India’s economy.

 Read more on the 'panic' below...